‘Pregnant’ Liam Payne, Cheryl Rumored To Be In Labor

-The big news on February 12 is that One Direction star Liam Payne is on a flight from Los Angeles to London — and the rumors are flying that he is going to be with Cheryl for the “birth of their child.”
+The big news on February 12 is that One Direction star Liam Payne is on a flight from Los Angeles to London — and the rumors are flying that he is going to be with Cheryl for the birth of their child.

-The press has suspected for as far back as late May 2016 that Cheryl and Liam Payne were pregnant, but as of February 2017 — neither have officially confirmed that she is having a baby.
+The press has suspected for as far back as late May, 2016, that Cheryl and Liam Payne were pregnant, but as of February of 2017, neither have officially confirmed that she is having a baby.

 When asked about the possibility of a baby being on the way, a spokesperson for Liam Payne and Cheryl said it was a “personal question” and refused to answer.